 Shanghai is a fast-paced, modern metropolis.
 Its huge skyscrapers shape one of the most beautiful skylines I’ve seen so far, particularly impressive night time.
-Each and every district is to be discovered, with their peculiarities and local aspects, jealously kept and proudly celebrated by locals despite globalisation.
+Each and every district is to be discovered, with their peculiarities and local aspects, jealously kept and proudly celebrated by locals despite globalization.
 Between modernity and tradition, here are some of the best things to do in Shanghai.